ChainMPQ: Interleaved Text-Image Reasoning Chains for Mitigating Relation Hallucinations: Experiments

 \subsection{Main Results}

 \textbf{Overall Performance.} Table~\ref{main-ex} shows ChainMPQ consistently outperforms baselines across both models and benchmarks.
 On MMRel, ChainMPQ achieves 65.20\% accuracy with LLaVA-1.5, improving over the best baseline by 1.7\%.
 Similar improvements are observed with InstructBLIP (65.14\% vs 64.52\%).
+On Qwen2.5-VL and InternVL3.5, which already have higher base performance, ChainMPQ also improves accuracy from 71.36\% to 73.52\% and from 74.45\% to 75.21\% respectively.
 The method shows particularly strong precision gains (4.17\% higher than the best baseline using LLaVA in R-Bench), indicating reduced false positive relation predictions while simultaneous gains in F1 further confirm that the method improves overall reliability without sacrificing recall.